In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 Hope this helps, and feel free to ask about details!

-Oliver about 10 years ago
+Oliver over 10 years ago

 Boracay!
 One of the most beautiful places I've ever been.
 The beaches are white, the water is crystal clear and there's lots to see and do – snorkeling, banana boat rides, jet skis, fishing, hire a boat, shopping, swimming, sunbaking etc. Plus, you can stop in Kalibo on the way there and say hello to my Grandma!